-The Philadelphia Orchestra’s School Concerts are the ideal way to expose students in grades 3-5 to the exciting and powerful art form of orchestral music.
-They familiarize students with the environment and traditions of a concert hall, equip them with fundamental musical vocabulary, and cultivate a lifelong interest in classical music.
+The Philadelphia Orchestra’s Jane H. Kesson School Concert Program is the ideal way to expose students in grades 3-5 to the exciting and powerful art form of orchestral music.
+School Concerts familiarize students with the environment and traditions of a concert hall, equip them with fundamental musical vocabulary, and cultivate a lifelong interest in classical music.

 Kimmel Center for the Performing Arts—Verizon Hall

 Grieg "In the Hall of the Mountain King," from Peer Gynt